7 Benefits of Softphone for Call Centers

 - Save time with one-click dial: The one-click dial feature of softphones saves valuable time for agents.
 Hard phones take time to dial a number and human error is a possibility.

-- Flexible and reliable: Softphones make geographical limitations redundant.
+- Flexible and reliable: Softphones for call center make geographical limitations redundant.
 Agents can work from anywhere, anytime.
 Also, softphones can be easily customized to suit the needs of a call center.
 Besides speed dial, IVR, and ACD, cloud-based softphones come with a huge scope of innovation.

 - Single window service provider: Call centers that opt for VoIP softphone systems can use the same provider for their phone and data transmission requirements.

 - Manage calls over browser: With cloud telephony solutions like softphones, agents can make and receive calls from their browser window.
 Managers can monitor employees in real-time and generate call recordings and productivity reports.

 - Access CRM Data with ease: Quality customer experience is a key part of customer relationship management (CRM).
 In order to provide the best CX, call center agents can have secure access to applications, including CRM integration and other business tools.
 Calls can be auto-logged into the CRM and agents can view customer data while speaking to them.

 - Scale your customer service team: When it comes to scalability, softphones for call center remain the solution of choice.
 Forget about increasing your office space or expanding an expensive PBX system.
 With cloud-based softphones, businesses can let their call center agents work from anywhere.
 Also, VoIP-enabled softphones cost a fraction of what landlines do.